-Requirement Essential attributes Desirable attributes Qualifications and tra aining Professional Primary Medical Qualification (MBBS or equivalent).
-An appropriate higher degree or qualifications Applicants must have completed specialist training in Orthopaedics and Trauma Surgery or Neurosurgery prior to taking up the appointment. qualification (MD, PhD or equivalent).
+Requirement Essential Attributes Desirable Attributes Qualifications and Training Professional qualifications Primary Medical Qualification (MBBS or equivalent).
+Applicants must have completed specialist training in Clinical Genetics prior to taking up the appointment.
+An appropriate higher degree or qualification (MD, PhD or equivalent).
 Qualification in Teaching and Learning.
-Professional training Full GMC registration and licence to practise. and memberships Entry on Specialist Register for Orthopaedic and Trauma or Neurosurgery via: CCT (proposed CCT date must be within 6 months of interview date) CESR European Community Rights Membership of Royal College of Surgeons or equivalent qualification.
-Clinical Experience Employment Evidence of completion of a comprehensive broad-based training program at specialty registrar level (or equivalent).
-24-months Fellowship training in Spinal Surgery or Fellowship trained in spinal deformity.
-Clear demonstration of equivalent experience, with a minimum of six years at a level comparable with or senior to specialty registrar.
-A minimum of one post-CCT (or equivalent) Fellowship in Spinal Surgery Career progression consistent with personal circumstances.
-Clinical knowledge and skills Validated surgical logbook demonstrating independent competency in the generality of spine surgery.
-Demonstrates awareness of breadth of clinical issues Able to take full and independent responsibility for clinical care of patients and provide an expert clinical opinion on a range of Clinical feedback from colleagues and patients (360 degree appraisal) Demonstrates a clear, logical approach to clinical problems and an appropriate level of clinical knowledge.
-Evidence to demonstrate clinical value in the performance of spinal surgery.
+Professional training and memberships Full GMC registration and licence to practise.
+Entry on Specialist Register for Clinical Genetics via: CCT (proposed CCT date must be within 6 months of interview date) CESR European Community Rights Membership of Royal College of Physicians or Royal College of Paediatrics and Child Health or equivalent qualification.
+Clinical Experience Employment Evidence of completion of a comprehensive broad- based training programme at specialty registrar level (or equivalent).
+Career progression consistent with personal circumstances.
+Clinical knowledge and skills Able to take full and independent responsibility for clinical care of patients and provide an expert clinical opinion on a range of problems.
+Demonstrates a clear, logical approach to clinical problems and an appropriate level of clinical knowledge.
 Able to prioritise clinical need.
-Evidence of competency applied to Caring approach to patients. innovative spinal practice (such as endoscopic, minimally invasive or navigated procedures)

-Requirement Essential attributes Desirable attributes Non-clinical skills Teaching Evidence of previous teaching and training experience.
-Willingness and ability to contribute to departmental and Trust Defined educational roles or qualifications. teaching programmes.
+Caring approach to patients.
+Positive feedback on clinical work from colleagues and patients Non-clinical skills Teaching Evidence of previous teaching and training experience.
+Willingness and ability to contribute to departmental and Trust teaching programmes.
+Defined educational roles or qualifications.
 Evidence of teaching of undergraduates, junior doctors and multi-professional groups.

-Management of change and quality improvement Demonstrates clear understanding of quality improvement and clinical governance within the NHS.
-Evidence of innovative development and implementation of guidance.
+Requirement Essential Attributes Desirable Attributes Management of change and quality improvement Demonstrates clear understanding of quality improvement and clinical governance within the NHS.
+Evidence of innovative developmen and implementation of guidance.
 Demonstrates willingness to implement evidence-based practice.
 Evidence of involving patients in practice development.
 Evidence of effective personal contributions to clinical audit, governance, and risk reduction.
-Innovation, research, publications and Understanding of the principles of scientific method and interpretation of medical literature.
-Recent evidence of relevant research, presentations or presentations Demonstrates a critical and enquiring approach to knowledge acquisition. publications in spine surgery.
+Innovation, research, publications and presentations Understanding of the principles of scientific method and interpretation of medical literature.
+Demonstrates a critical and enquiring approach to knowledge acquisition.
 Demonstrates understanding of the research governance framework.
+Recent evidence of relevant research, presentations or publications.
 Management and leadership experience Demonstrates familiarity with and understanding of NHS structures, management and current political issues, including an awareness of national strategic plan and constraints.
 Experience of formal leadership roles or training.
 Demonstrates willingness to lead clinical teams and develop an effective specialist clinical service.
 Communication and Good spoken and written English language skills.
-Evidence if patient and colleague feedback. personal skills Communicates effectively with patients, relatives, colleagues, GPs, nurses, allied health professionals and outside agencies.
-Excellent presentation skills, engages Evidence of ability to work with multi-professional teams and to establish good professional relationships. audience.
+Positive feedback on communication personal skills Communicates effectively with patients, relatives, colleagues, GPs, nurses, allied health professionals and outside agencies. skills from patients and colleagues.
+Excellent presentation skills, engage audience.
+Evidence of ability to work with multi-professional teams and to establish good professional relationships.
+Fit in and work well with the established team Other requirements Motivation and management Punctual and reliable.
+Willingness to undertake additional of personal practice Good personal organisational and prioritisation skills; achieve deadlines. professional responsibilities at local level.
+Takes responsibility for personal practice and is able to cope well with stressful situations.
+Commitment to continuing medical education and professional development.
+Demonstrates initiative in personal practice.
+Flexible and adaptable attitude.
+Commitment to post Demonstrates enthusiasm for the South West as a place to live and work.
+Ability to meet the travel requirements of the post including independent travel to peripheral clinics